boofish/Silhouette-Misc/ae/README.md

 The script will download the original LLVM 9.0 compiler infrastructure, patch in our passes, and compile the new compiler.

-This process will take around xx minutes.
+This process will take around 25 minutes.

 ### Compile and Run Benchmarks
 We have three scripts `beebs.sh`, `coremark.sh`, and `coremark-pro.sh`